zoubohao/CompleteBin/README.md

 # CompleteBin
 **Paper --> Dynamic Contrastive Learning with Pretrained Deep Language Model Enhances Metagenome Binning for Contigs**

-CompleteBin is a binner to cluter the contigs with dynamic contrastive learning and pretrained deep language model.
+CompleteBin is a binner to cluster the contigs with dynamic contrastive learning and a pretrained deep language model.

 ## Installation (Have Verified):
 #### 1. FIRST STEP (Create Conda Environment for CompleteBin)